 Both khalifah and hima are vital to the maintenance of mizan, which refers to harmony and balance in the world.

 "And the sky, He raised; and He set up the balance (Mizan).
 So do not transgress in the balance (Mizan).
 But maintain the weights with justice, and do not violate the balance (Mizan)."

 — Quran 55:7-9

 The restoration of mizan coincides with another all-encompassing Islamic concept: that of maslahah, or public interest.
-According to Dr. William Avis, "It (Maslahah) pursues a 'sustainable achievement of good, welfare, advantages, and benefits of creatures' and prioritises the public welfare over individual, private interests."
+According to Dr. William Avis, "It (maslahah) pursues a 'sustainable achievement of good, welfare, advantages, and benefits of creatures' and prioritises the public welfare over individual, private interests."
 Therefore, trusteeship (khalifah), protecting land (hima), and restoring balance (mizan) all fall under the umbrella of maslahah, as they prioritize collective survival over individual profits.
-From an environmental perspective, maslahah calls for Muslims to do what it takes to ensure a better world for the next generation, irrespective of the sacrifices doing so may entail.
+From an environmental perspective, maslahah calls for Muslims to do what it takes to ensure a better world for the next generation, irrespective of the sacrifices that may entail.